toomeygm/tech-writing-portfolio/press_release/pro_x11_release_note.md

 ## XXX Pro X11 press_release

 XXX Pro X11 is the ideal studio solution for mastering, mixing and recording as well as for music production tasks.
-With its huge range of sophisticated effects, advanced editing options and a powerful audio engine, the software has been continuously setting new standards in audio for over 30 years.
+With its advanced editing options and a powerful audio engine, the software has set a benchmark for professional audio for over 30 years.

 Berlin, June 23, 2022